devcurmudgeon/ybd/readme.md

 [definitions](http://git.baserock.org/cgi-bin/cgit.cgi/baserock/baserock/definitions.git/tree/)
 from the [Baserock](http://wiki.baserock.org) project.

-the total codebase for ybd is only ~ 1700 lines of Python. even so ybd can reproducibly build all systems in Baserock's definitions.git, i.e. all of the FOSS components required for Linux appliances up to and including, for example
+the total codebase for ybd is only ~ 2100 lines of Python. even so ybd can repeatably build all systems in Baserock's definitions.git, i.e. all of the FOSS components required for Linux appliances up to and including, for example

 - self-hosting Linux development systems